Jett Rebel: Recording

-Jett Rebel usually works alone.
+Rebel usually works alone.
 He writes, composes and produces his own music.
 Rebel records himself, plays all instruments and sings vocals himself.
 He attaches great importance to analogue equipment and the use of real instruments.
 He used studio equipment that was mainly used before 1977.
 Rebel is always writing new music and spends a lot of (free) time recording music.
 He claims to have written about 3000 songs and to have made between 20 and 25 albums.
 He has been writing more than there are albums.
 For each record there is an average of material for three albums, which Rebel has carefully kept since he was four years old.
 Rebel is productive and often composes very spontaneously.
 He does not have a sounding board.
 Rebel often only plays his music when it's really finished.
-I get my feedback as soon as I play the ready-made piece.
+"I get my feedback as soon as I play the ready-made piece.
 If someone says the first time they listen that they love it, it gives me the confidence to go through with it.
 I am always very doubtful.
 If someone would react with: this is the worst thing I have ever heard, I would find a way to understand that.
-I'm never firmly convinced that what I do is right, I only know I want it that way.
-For Rebel, an album that is finished is the truth.
-It has taken on a state as it should be.
+I'm never firmly convinced that what I do is right, I only know I want it that way."

 Rebel regularly speaks about the contemporary modern techniques used for recording music.
-You can use modern recording techniques to make everything sound the way you want it to.
+"You can use modern recording techniques to make everything sound the way you want it to.
 You can digitally polish an impure singing voice, you can add a string orchestra.
 You name it.
 The digital revolution has ruined a lot.
 A lot is fake.
 I want to make a statement by going for real and pure.
 In my opinion, all the music that really matters was made before 1988.
 What comes next is an infusion of the basics.
-I have so much love for the craft of making music and see this craft slowly becoming extinct.
+I have so much love for the craft of making music and see this craft slowly becoming extinct."